Dandelion-dev-team/dandelion/Reference/Node/docs/config.md

 Each setting has to be saved individually.
 Change the value and click the appropriate *Save* button.

-Once you have made the changes you want, press the reset button to restart the node to start normal operations.
+Once you have made the changes you want, press the reset button to reboot the node to start normal operations.